anadalin/AdventOfCode/README.md

 # Advent Of Code
-This is my repository for the [Advent of Code](https://adventofcode.com/) event
+This is my repository for the [Advent of Code](https://adventofcode.com/) event using Python

 ## Structure
 - 2023